counter stats

 Lectures

 This is only a tentative outline of the topics we will discuss and will likely change as the term goes by.
 But, I put it up to give you an idea of where we're going.
-The course is basically organized as a collection of topics that I think are important and interesting and which provide a modern perspective on how the web works.
+The course is basically organized as a collection of topics that I think are important and interesting and which provide a modern perspective on our networked lives.

 Introduction to the class